laoshanxi/app-mesh/doc/CONSUL.md

 > * Consul session support HA recovery
 > * App Manager request Consul session with TTL and expire delete behavior
 > * Consul watch is supported for monitor consul schedule changes and security syncup
+> * Schedule consider resource usage

 ### What is **not** supported:
 > * Consul connection ACL
-> * Schedule consider resource usage
+> * Consul watch does not support SSL

 ### Consul configuration